| |

 detail not following the head movement at all well, or a shakey camera shot

-with parts of the picture cut out & moving independantly.
+with parts of the picture cut out and moving independantly.

 Also there is what seems to be data bandwidth competition (bidding) on any of